Type of Fare

 Beaumont (and surrounding regions) currently use the Transit App.
 For real time updates, schedules, and to plan trips across the region, download Transit App today (available for Apple and Android operating systems).

 Tickets are available during the regular business hours at:

 You can pay your fare on the bus with cash.
 You cannot use a debit or credit card on the bus.
 You can purchase tickets and 10-packs at the locations listed HERE using cash, debit or credit card.

-The Beaumont 540 bus route leaves from the Ken Nichol Recreation Centre and travels to the Heritage Valley Transit Centre.
-There are also return trips from Heritage Valley to Ken Nichol.
+The Beaumont 540 bus route leaves from the Ken Nichol Recreation Centre and travels to the Mill Woods Transit Centre.
+There are also return trips from Mill Woods Transit Centre to Ken Nichol.
 See the full schedule HERE.

 Unfortunately, bikes are not permitted on the bus because it travels on a highway.